sebapersson/PEtab.jl/docs/src/configuration/default_options.md

 The rationale is:

-- **ODE solver:** For small stiff models, the Rosenbrock solver `Rodas5P()` is typically fast, robust (rare simulation failures), and accurate.
-Julia’s BDF solvers (e.g. `QNDF()`) can also work well, but are often less robust in this regime.
+- **ODE solver:** For small stiff models, the Rosenbrock solver `Rodas5P()` is typically fast, robust (rare with simulation failures), and accurate.
+Julia’s BDF solvers (e.g.
+  `QNDF()`) can also work well, but are often less robust.
-- **Gradient method:** Forward-mode automatic differentiation via [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) is usually the fastest option for small models, often faster than sensitivity-equation approaches implemented in tools such as AMICI.
+- **Gradient method:** Forward-mode automatic differentiation via [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) is the fastest option for small models, often faster than sensitivity-equation approaches implemented in tools such as AMICI.
 Performance can sometimes be improved by tuning the ForwardDiff chunk size, but the optimal value is model-dependent.
 - **Hessian method:** Computing the full Hessian with